Despite never completing high school, the Scottish-Australian Scott Neeson ended up making quite the name for himself.

 Meeting Sreyoun inspired CCF

-It turned out that this girl, 9 year old Sreyoun, was working on the dump with her mother and younger sister, who he subsequently found out was seriously ill.
-As they were living in extreme poverty it was relatively inexpensive to sort out their problems right there and then.
-With the help of a translator, Scott had arranged a place for them to live, got the girls into school, the sister into hospital and when back in LA planned sending money each month to keep the family sustained.
+It turned out that this girl, 9-year-old Sreyoun, was working on the dump with her mother and younger sister, who was seriously ill.
+As they were living in extreme poverty, it was relatively inexpensive to sort out their problems right there and then.
+With the help of a translator, Scott arranged a place for them to live, got the girls into school and the sister into hospital, and when back in LA, organized to send money each month to keep the family sustained.

 In 2004, Scott decided to leave Hollywood behind and moved to Cambodia.